nicklalone/CIST_2500/03_dispersion_and_the_z/day1.md

 Another way to think about this week is how we begin to move from description to inferences.
+We can describe the shape of our data; however, we do not really have the proper terminology to describe how varied our data is, how dispersed, even along a single axis.

+And so here we are for week 3, dispersion.

 ---------------- Table of Contents ----------------